ashishpatelcs/Codechef/README.md

 # Codechef
 My Codechef submissions.
-Mostly programming in Node.JS
+Most of the solutions written in Node.JS